Macrocell vs. small cell vs. femtocell: A 5G introduction

 Femtocell

-A femtocell is a wireless access point used to enhance indoor cellular connectivity.
+A femtocell is used to enhance indoor cellular connectivity.
 Unlike other cellular connectivity options, femtocells connect back through the internet to provide in-home or office cellular connectivity.
-Femtocells look and operate like routers, and users can place femtocells near their current network hardware setups.
+Femtocells look and operate like routers.
+As a result, users can place femtocells near their current network hardware setups.
 Femtocells are accessible to anyone who wants to purchase one.

 Macrocell vs. small cell technology

 While both macrocells and small cells provide 5G connectivity, their signal propagation and building penetration capabilities differ greatly.
 Signal propagation -- the coverage radius -- is the key difference between macrocells vs. small cells.
-Macrocells provide low-frequency coverage for miles, while small cells provide high-frequency coverage from 10 to 2,000 yards.
+Macrocells deliver low-frequency coverage over long distances, while small cells offer high-frequency coverage from 10 to 2,000 yards.

 Another difference between macrocells vs. small cells is cost.
-Macrocells traditionally cost around $200,000 to set up, while small cells cost under $10,000.
-Even if carriers deploy 10 times the number of small cells compared to macrocells, the cost of small cells is still significantly less than full macrocell deployments.
-Carriers are updating existing macrocells to 5G as well, but this transition is expected to take several more years.
+Macrocells traditionally cost around $200,000 to set up, while small cells cost less than $10,000.
+Even if carriers deploy 10 times the number of small cells compared to macrocells, the cost of small cells remains significantly less than full macrocell deployments.
+Carriers are also updating existing macrocells to 5G, but this transition is expected to take several more years.

 Small cell vs. femtocell technology

-Femtocells, picocells and microcells are often considered types of small cells because of their smaller size and limited coverage, but small cells and femtocells do have variations.
-Picocells and microcells are commonly used in airports, hotels and malls, but the distinct definitions of these devices are inconsistent across the wireless industry -- although microcell is likely a former term for small cells.
-Femtocells, however, preceded small cells and make up a separate market due to some key differences.
+Femtocells -- along with picocells and microcells -- are often considered types of small cells because of their size and limited coverage, but small cells and femtocells play different roles.
+Picocells and microcells -- the specific definitions of each still await final judgment by the wireless industry -- are commonly used in airports, hotels and malls.
+Femtocells, which preceded small cells, comprise a separate market due to some key differences.

-One difference is how small cells and femtocells connect back to the network.
-A small cell connects on a dedicated link.
-A femtocell connects back on the internet.
-Another difference is a femtocell is private, while a small cell is a public network.
+One key distinction is the method through which small cells and femtocells connect back to the network.
+A small cell connects to a dedicated link, while a femtocell connects back to the internet.
+Another distinguishing factor is that a femtocell is private, while a small cell is a public network.

-Femtocells are also smaller than small cells -- around the size of a paperback book or smaller -- and don't have the line-of-sight restrictions that small cells have.
-If a user places a femtocell in a central location in a home or office, that person should get sufficient coverage.
+Femtocells are also smaller than small cells, around the size of a paperback book or smaller, and they don't have the line-of-sight restrictions that hobble small cells.
+If a user places a femtocell in a central location in a home or office, they should get sufficient coverage.
 Also, as femtocells are private, only one person's devices can connect to the femtocell, whereas anyone can connect to small cells.

-Femtocells are similar to routers in appearance, function and cost.
-Femtocells cost around $100 and can improve indoor coverage for locations too small to justify the investment for a full digital antenna system.
+Femtocells are like routers in terms of appearance, function and cost.
+They cost around $100 and can improve indoor coverage for locations too small to justify the investment for a full digital antenna system.

 Small cell and femtocell use cases differ as well.
-For example, femtocells are to Wi-Fi routers as small cells are to Wi-Fi hotspots, meaning small cells can boost cellular coverage in areas where people congregate, such as stadiums, like a Wi-Fi hotspot for internet connectivity.
+Femtocells are to Wi-Fi routers as small cells are to Wi-Fi hotspots.
+This means small cells can boost cellular coverage in areas where people congregate, such as stadiums -- much like a Wi-Fi hotspot for internet connectivity.

-While small cells appear to be helpful hotspots for places such as stadiums or outdoor event centers, carriers may need to plan for wide-area small cell deployments.
-Despite the shortcomings and unknowns, small cells remain critical facets in 5G plans.
-Essentially, small cells are a growing and important part of how carriers intend to deploy 5G.
-Although small cells have technical limitations, they can help heat up a hotspot.
+While small cells appear to be beneficial hotspots for stadiums or outdoor event centers, carriers might need to consider ramping up wide-area small cell deployments.
+Despite the shortcomings and unknowns, small cell technology will remain an integral part of carriers' future 5G strategies.

 Editor's note: This article was updated to reflect changes in small cell 5G deployments.